 Using coffee grounds in the garden on plants can be a possible pest solution for a handsome yet rugged plant like Sago palm trees in the landscape.
 It may have leaves like the Aracaceae or palm tree family but in reality, it is not a palm at all but a cycad.

 The Sago Palm (Cycas revoluta) can be used indoors as well.
 Over the last few years the Asian cycad scale has wiped out a very large percentage of the old established cycad plants in the Florida landscape.
 Chemical pest control has not worked very well.

 With the “green push” being made on everything from solar lighting, water use, building materials it’s sad plants do not seem to fall into the overall “green boom” or discussion.

 Here are some well-known sago palms insect pests that you may encounter:

 - Asian cycad scale insects (Sago palms leaves yellowing)

 I recently read an article in one of the ag magazines which intrigued me very much – plus it’s all natural.

 Tom Broome in Lakeland, Florida the owner of The Cycad Jungle could not sit still and watch all these cycads decades old find their demise from the Asian scale infestation.
 As all good growers do he tested and played.

-After some observation and reading he decided to try a favorite morning beverage to battle the scale insects and it wasn’t milk!
+After some observation and reading he decided to try a favorite morning beverage to battle the scale insects and it wasn’t white milk!
 Tom used coffee grounds!
 Growing coffee is organic and has been used in gardens for decades.